-The best location of your sprouter is neither in a dark closet nor a light windowsill.
-The favorite place for sprouts is a slightly shady corner of your kitchen.
+The best location of your sprouter is neither in a dark closet nor a sunny windowsill.
+The favorite place for sprouts is a shady corner of your kitchen.

 Why not in the sun?

 Because sprouts are very sensitive to light and heat.
-The young plants easily dry out which will make them wither and soon go bad.
-So place the sprouter in a clean and shady corner in your kitchen.
+The young plants easily dry out which will make them wither and go bad.
+So place the sprouter in a clean and shady corner of your kitchen.

-Your sprouts will love you for your consideration.
+Your sprouts and microgreens will love you for it.

 PLACEMENT AND YELLOW LEAVES